 Buddha, Home Sweet Home

 “I feel we need a structure to protect the Buddha in this beautiful garden just like we are nurturing our own Buddhahood within.”
-Charlotte hired her friend and contractor David Montignago to design and build the Buddha’s Temple.
-Within a few short weeks and with the help of willing and able volunteers (Rick Dondro, Tosho Henninger & Gabrielle Boulard) David finished this unique Craftsman-esque structure: our Buddha Temple!
+Charlotte asked her dear friend and artist/contractor David Montignago to design and build the temple.
+Within a few short weeks and with the help of willing volunteers (Rick Dondro, Tosho Henninger & Gabrielle Boulard), David finished this unique Craftsman-esque structure: our new Buddha Temple!